Why Adalo Works for Building ERP-Connected Apps

 Creating an app that connects to your ERP system can help streamline operations, improve data access, and eliminate manual processes.
-With tools like Adalo, you can integrate ERP data using REST APIs or middleware, enabling real-time updates without complex coding.
+With tools like Adalo, an AI-powered app builder, you can integrate ERP data using REST APIs or middleware, enabling real-time updates without complex coding.
 Here's a quick overview:

-• Cost and Time Savings: Adalo reduces development costs by up to 65% and allows deployment as a web app, iOS, and Android app without rebuilding.
+- Cost and Time Savings: Adalo reduces development costs significantly and allows deployment as a web app, iOS, and Android app without rebuilding.

-Adalo simplifies app creation by offering a unified solution to build and deploy across platforms.
-You can connect your ERP system, design an intuitive interface, and automate workflows - all while ensuring security and scalability.
+The platform simplifies app creation by offering a unified solution to build and deploy across platforms.
+You can connect your ERP system, design an intuitive interface, and automate workflows—all while ensuring security and scalability.
+With unlimited database records on paid plans and no usage-based charges, Adalo handles enterprise-scale ERP data without the bill shock common on other platforms.

 5-Step Process to Create an ERP-Connected App with Adalo